cloudaware/compliance-policies/ce/ca/aws/iam/root-user-for-administrative-and-daily-tasks-misuse/description.md

 Review `password_last_used`, `access_key_1_last_used_date`, `access_key_2_last_used_date` to determine when the root user was last used.

-### Note

-There are a few conditions under which the use of the root user account is required.
+**Note**: There are a few conditions under which the use of the root user account is required.
 Please see the reference links for all of the tasks that require use of the root user.

 ## References